 Stand "D" contains 44.20 acres of upland hardwoods dominated by white oak, yellow poplar, hickory, American beech and red oak.
 The average diameter at breast height is 14.3 inches.
 The boundaries of this forest stand are apparent on the 1938 air photos because, except for Stand "A" and Stand "D", the remainder of the property was either agricultural fields or pasture.
 Two specimen trees occur in this stand.
 This stand contains a high diversity of tree species, a high diversity of shrub species and a high diversity of native herbaceous species.
 The stand forms an upland connection between the mainstem of Piscataway Creek on the west to the headwaters of the streams on the east.
 On September 7, 2007 staff of the Maryland Department of Natural Resources, Natural Heritage Program and the Environmental Planning Section conducted a field visit.
 Stand "D" was extensively studied and determined to be a "rich woods" which is an uncommon designation within any portion of the Maryland Coastal Plain.
 The Environmental Planning Section (M-NCPPC) classify this woodland type as exceptional because small patches of this type of woodland are rarely encountered and many of the understory species are uncommon.
 All of Stand "D" is within a designated Evaluation Area of the Countywide Green Infrastructure Plan.
-Because of the age of this woodland, the high plant diversity in all elements of its structure, the size of this uncommon woodland type, continuity with the Piscataway Creek stream valley and inclusion within a designated Evaluation Area of the Countywide Green

-Infrastructure Plan, this stand has a very high priority for preservation.
-Specimen tree No. 5, a 44inch beech tree identified to be preserved should be located in the common HOA area and not on an individual lot.
-Prior to signature approval of the preliminary plan Lot 105, Block A should be adjusted and the lots reconfigured to accommodate this specimen tree off the lot in HOA land.
+Because of the age of this woodland, the high plant diversity in all elements of its structure, the size of this uncommon woodland type, continuity with the Piscataway Creek stream valley and inclusion within a designated Evaluation Area of the Countywide Green Infrastructure Plan, this stand has a very high priority for preservation.
+Specimen tree No. 5, a 44-inch beech tree identified to be preserved and located in the common HOA area and not on an individual lot.